 Perhaps you’re someone who wants to be close to the city of Lisbon but you want to avoid the hustle and bustle?
 This makes Coimbra the ideal choice because it is nestled in between Lisbon and Porto.

-The city is extremely beautiful with plenty of aesthetically pleasing architecture which means that many properties here have character and charm throughout.
+This university city is extremely beautiful with plenty of aesthetically pleasing architecture which means that many properties here have character and charm throughout.
 It isn’t as lively as Lisbon but it is the home of the University of Coimbra so in the centre you will find a thriving community including bars, restaurants and shops.
 Despite this, it is located on the coast and that brings with it plenty of opportunities to enjoy the sunshine and beaches nearby.

 The city has a real cosmopolitan vibe to it and that’s what makes it such a great place to live.
 It does have a growing expat community if that is your thing, although you can find quiet areas in which to live if you want a life of solitude.